 Unsure if Your Hours Should Count?

-If you have hours that you think should be recorded and are questionable according to your understanding of the requirements to the left please schedule a meeting with a member of the Department of Community Service staff to review prior to inputting them into the tracking hours system.
+If you have hours that you think should be recorded and are questionable according to your understanding of the requirements to the left please schedule a meeting with the Commitment to Service Program Coordinator by emailing email@example.com

 Definition of Approved Service for Hour Tracking

 - Direct community service activities (i.e. tutoring, building homes, visiting elderly)

 - Indirect service activities (i.e. fundraisers, community organizing, Relay for Life)

 - Community Organizing (i.e. voter registration drives, community gardens)

 - Community-Engaged Learning Course (direct service and reflection hours only)

 - Religious education (i.e. teaching Sunday School or Hebrew School) or volunteering at your place of worship.
 Activities must fall within the domain of the Brandeis University Mission and Diversity Statements.
 In particular any religious related activity must align with the values of inclusivity, civility, diversity, respect, and safety.

 - Advocacy-related activities that fall within the purview of the Brandeis University Mission and Diversity Statements.
 In particular any advocacy related activity must align with the values of inclusivity, civility, diversity, respect, and safety.